Dr. Staci B. Martin, UPRISE Board Facilitator

 Asa is an enrolled member of the Klamath Tribes from Chiloquin, Oregon though he has called Portland home for the last 20 years.
 He is an artist of many mediums.
 Asa has a Bachelors degree in Public Health from Portland State University and a Masters degree in Collaborative Design from Pacific NW College of Art.
 He is a proud pa to daughter Yukpa and spoiled pup Wasu.

-revitalization, decolonization and positive social change.
+Asa blends his backgrounds in public health and art/design to work on cultural revitalization, decolonization and positive social change.
 Asa also creates art for action, art that brings about awareness of social justice issues that motivate communities, people and organizations to mobilize for direct change.

 Coordinator for IP3-Indigenous Peoples Power Project,